 - 80% say online payments tools make expansion easier

 “By breaking down barriers to selling online and allowing online businesses to flourish internationally, we hope to unlock internet commerce—and, with that, lift the GDP of the British internet economy.” – Iain McDougall, UK Country Manager, Stripe“The internet and borderless technology have drastically changed the landscape for UK businesses,” says McDougall.
 “Britain’s new generation of high-growth online businesses are pioneering a tech-first, export-oriented economy,” he continues.
 “These ‘Global Natives’ will be the future of the UK economy,” he adds.

 Digital first rules: Testimony from a UK based tech entrepreneur

 “Without internet-based SaaS tools, our business and a lot of others simply wouldn’t exist to the standard and scale that they do today.
-It’s often internet-based tools that help us to do business internationally,” says Georgiev. ” Stripe helps us remain compliant globally when it comes to payments, this is one less regulatory concern for us to worry about so that we can focus on growing the business and delivering a good experience for our clients,” he continues.
+It’s often internet-based tools that help us to do business internationally.” – Nikolay Georgiev, Global Strategy Manager, Airsorted“It’s often internet-based tools that help us to do business internationally,” says Georgiev. ” Stripe helps us remain compliant globally when it comes to payments, this is one less regulatory concern for us to worry about so that we can focus on growing the business and delivering a good experience for our clients,” he continues.
 This is an important point.
 It’s serviced based digital businesses, including global payments platforms such as Stripe, that, as nimble businesses are able to expand internationally and at a fast rate…